kaplun/jsquery/README.md

 Installation
 ------------

-JsQuery is PostgreSQL extension which requires PostgreSQL 9.4 or higher.
+JsQuery is a PostgreSQL extension which requires PostgreSQL 9.4 or higher.
 Before build and install you should ensure following:

  * PostgreSQL version is 9.4 or higher.